geoff-maddock/fantasy-flip/Fantasy-Flip-All-Brainstorming.md

 A flip and write game that uses a deck (or decks) of cards for the randomization mechanism.
 Players build a party/adventurer and expore a dungeon for gold, experience and renoun

 ## OBJECTIVE
 Each player is an adventurer seeking their fame and fortune in a fantasy land of danger and magic.
-Flip cards to improve your skills or adventure in different lands, gaining adventure, future, spirit and renown
+Flip cards to improve your skills or adventure in different lands, gaining adventure, future, spirit and renown.

 ## BASICS
 - 1-n players